-- Creating one launch configuration per feature. - Setting the Settings field in the Execution tab of each feature launch configuration to Build Dynamic Feature .
+- Creating one launch configuration per feature. - Setting the Settings field in the Execution tab of each feature launch configuration to Build Dynamic Feature . - Setting the Kernel field in the Configuration tab of each feature launch configuration to the .....

 4.4.
-Multi-Sandbox 243
+Multi-Sandbox 241